github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/resolving-alerts.md

 1. From the alert list, click the alert you want to view.
 1. In the alert view for the leaked secret, click **Report leak**.

-   * In order to prevent breaking workflows, consider first rotating the secret before continuing, as disclosing it could lead to the secret being revoked.
+   > [!NOTE] In order to prevent breaking workflows, consider first rotating the secret before continuing, as disclosing it could lead to the secret being revoked.
 If possible, you should also reach out to the token owner to let them know about the leak and coordinate a remediation plan.

 1. Review the information in the dialog box, then click **I understand the consequence, report this secret**.